tarantuli/enchanters-manual/gameplay.md

 1. Journeying means taking a card from the journey track.
 1. There are six slots on the track to journey to, numbered 0 to 5, from left to right.
-1. The player cannot travel to a slot that does not contain a card.
+1. The player cannot journey to a slot that does not contain a card.
 1. The cost of journeying to a slot is a number of crystals equal to the slot number.
 1. If the player has the “journeys at ![img.png](icons/damage.png) 3 or more cost you only 3 ![img.png](icons/crystal.png)” effect, and the slot number is three or higher, this cost is set to 3.
 1. This cost is lowered by the player’s speed value.
 If it’s less than one, the cost is zero.
-1. If the player does not pay the cost, he cannot travel to this slot.
+1. If the player does not pay the cost, he cannot journey to this slot.

 ## Journey results